Mononoke (TV series): Plot

 Traveling on a merchant's luxurious ship, the Medicine Seller and the other passengers drift into the Dragon's Triangle, a mysterious sea full of ayakashi.
-Among the passengers are Kayo, a servant girl from the Sakai house of Bakeneko fame, Genkei, a Buddhist monk, and Genyousai, a minstrel and spiritualist.
+Among the passengers are Kayo, a servant girl from the Sakai house of Bakeneko fame; Genkei, a Buddhist monk; and Genyousai, a minstrel and spiritualist.
 Through the appearance of Umizatou, an ayakashi who demands that the passengers reveal their worst fears, the group discovers that Genkei was the one who set the ship off course.

-Genkei explains that he and his sister Oyō, who was five years his junior, grew up very close ("too close" he states) because they were left alone on their tiny island home when their parents perished at sea.
+Genkei explains that he and his sister Oyō, who was five years his junior, grew up very close ("too close", he states) because they were left alone on their tiny island home when their parents perished at sea.
 This lust for his sister drove him to become a Buddhist ascetic at the age of 15, leaving Oyō behind.

 Although he faithfully immersed himself in study and the solitary monk's life, he still could not extinguish his lust for his sister.
-When he learned that their home island's ships were sinking and being destroyed at sea, he accepts his village's request for him to return to become a human sacrifice to the sea by being imprisoned alive in a "hollow boat" set adrift.
+When he learned that their home island's ships were sinking and being destroyed at sea, he accepted his village's request for him to return to become a human sacrifice to the sea by being imprisoned alive in a "hollow boat" set adrift.
 He explained that he would rather be dead than live with his unquenchable thirst to "lie with" Oyō.
-However, on the night before he was to climb into the boat at sunrise, he met with Oyō, who was now 16 and "so pretty."
-She then confessed to him that she had the same feelings for him all along and that since they could never marry she would rather become the sacrifice in his stead, preferring, as she stated, "to go to the pure land" rather than marry a man who was not her brother.
-Upon hearing this, the young recently promoted monk fled vowing to commit suicide to join Oyō in the afterlife.
+However, on the night before he was to climb into the boat at sunrise, he met with Oyō, who was now 16 and "so pretty".
+She then confessed to him that she had the same feelings for him all along and that since they could never marry, she would rather become the sacrifice in his stead, preferring, as she stated, "to go to the pure land" rather than marry a man who was not her brother.
+Upon hearing this, the young, recently promoted monk fled, vowing to commit suicide to join Oyō in the afterlife.
 He could not do this and, instead, spent 50 years in deep meditation praying for the soul of his poor sister Oyō, her corpse supposedly adrift in the hollow boat in the Ayakashi Sea.
-However, deep down he actually was glad that his sister died instead of him, and that guilt followed him.
+However, deep down, he was actually glad that his sister died instead of him, and that guilt followed him.
 It was his intense focus—metaphorically and specifically, his right eye—on that area of the sea and magnified by his guilt over not truly loving his sister that had caused the Dragon's Triangle or Ayakashi (spirits, generally malevolent) Sea to be so deadly.